-Changes in wild codling moth captures from 2021 to 2022
+Changes in wild codling moth captures from 2022 to 2023

 While average moth captures show a dramatic decrease in the codling moth population from preprogram levels, averaging these captures across more than 3 000 traps obscures localized hotspots.
-In 2022, 55% of the Program area did not capture any wild moths (CM Free) while 21% had extremely small (Low) levels of codling moth; however, a quarter of the program area, captured more than 2 wilds moths during the season.
+In 2023, 52% of the Program area did not capture any wild moths (CM Free) while 20% had extremely small (Low) levels of codling moth; however, just over a quarter of the program area, captured more than 2 wilds moths during the season.
 While capturing more than 2 moths in an orchard during an entire season does not necessarily constitute a problem, it is important to recognize that traps only capture a small segment of the underlying population, meaning that more than 2 moths are present.
-Of all the program area that had moth populations, 5% of the orchards had fewer moths this year than last year (Decreasing), 5% stayed the same (Holding), and 14% captured more wilds this year than last year (Increasing).
-The worst 10% of the orchards in the Program area account for 75% of all the wild moths captured in the entire program area.
-Further to this point, the 10 most infested orchards account for 25% of all the wild moths captured but represent just of 1% of the Program area.
-Overall, slightly more wild codling moths (6%) were captured in 2022 than in 2021.
-It is worth noting that 2021 had the lowest codling moth populations recorded in the past 10 years.
+Of all the program area that had a detectable moth populations, 5% of the orchards had fewer moths this year than last year (Decreasing), 5% stayed the same (Holding), and 17% captured more wilds this year than last year (Increasing).
+The worst 10% of the orchards in the Program area account for 76% of all the wild moths captured in the entire program area.
+Further to this point, the 10 most infested orchards account for 35% of all the wild moths captured in 2023 than in 2022.
+It should be noted that 81% of this increase is from a single orchard with a severe codling moth infestation.

 The slices of the pie indicate changes in wild moth captures from last year to this year.
 Most of the program area has no or very few codling moths (CM Free & Low slices).
-Of the 25% of orchards that had a detectable moth population 14% (red slice) had populations that got bigger in 2022.
+Of the 27% of orchards that had a detectable moth population 17% (red slice) had populations that got bigger in 2023.

-SECTION 2 Infested Fruit

-Program area meeting damage targets
+SECTION 2 Infested Fruit Program area meeting damage targets

-The Program's target of ≤0.2% infested fruit in > 90% of its area represents an extremely low codling moth population.
+The Program's target of $\leq 0.2\%$ infested fruit in > 90% of its area represents an extremely low codling moth population.
 At 0.2% infested fruit, the economic losses to the crop are negligible and no supplemental management measures (such as sprays) are needed.
 0.2% infested fruit equates to 1 in 500 fruit or approximately

 1 unmarketable fruit for every 7 boxes of apples produced.
 To evaluate changes in codling moth damage year over year, systematic damage surveys are conducted in orchards with known or suspected wild moth populations.
-As mentioned above, three quarters of orchards have no detectable or extremely low levels of codling moth.
+As mentioned above, three guarters of orchards have no detectable or extremely low levels of codling moth.
 Because systematic surveys of codling moth damage are costly and time consuming, they were not conducted on orchards with extremely low populations.
-Systematic damage surveys were conducted on 30% (447 orchards) of the program area, just prior to harvest.
+Systematic damage surveys were conducted on 30% (437 orchards) of the program area, just prior to harvest.
 These surveys are not random, they target infested areas within infested orchards, meaning they overestimate the total amount of damage in an orchard.
 The Program targets problem orchards, because hotspots account for the majority of wild moths, and require special attention.
-88% of orchards had
+90% of orchards had $\leq 0.2\%$ infested fruit in 2023.